 Will Homeowner’s Insurance Cover All Roofing Damages?

 Homeowner’s insurance can cover some forms of roofing damage, but what is covered depends on your individual policy.
 In almost all cases, home insurance will not cover any issues that result from the roof being in poor condition.
+Coverage is typically reserved for “sudden and accidental” events, such as a fallen tree during a storm or significant hail damage that compromises the roof’s function.

 Hopefully the above helped answer some of your roofing related questions.
 If you have any additional roofing related questions or any questions regarding your current roofing system, contact a local roofing contractor in your area today.